That's Not Me (film): Critical response

-That's Not Me has been met with positive reviews, and holds a Rotten Tomatoes approval rating of 90%.
+That's Not Me has been met with positive reviews.

 Luke Buckmaster of The Guardian gave the film four stars, writing "An outstanding performance from emerging actor Alice Foulcher takes this lean and plucky film about stymied ambition to another level.
 A young and spunky cast and crew have installed in this smart and sassy dramedy a highly disciplined, tonally cohesive style.
 It is refreshing to see that kind of storytelling discipline particularly from a first-time film-maker."

 Junkee Media called the film "an emotionally resonant and comedic quarter life crisis… It’s a simple set-up delivered endlessly in comedy, but managed so well in That's Not Me that you remember how rare it is that balance is achieved in Australian films."
 The Sydney Arts Guide praised the film and performances, writing: "There’s not a dud note in That's Not Me thanks to a solid foundation in a script by Alice Foulcher and Gregory Erdstein, and anchored by a winning lead performance by Foulcher and helmed with an assured hand by Erdstein.
 The support casting is impeccable…Isabel Lucas is ferociously good".
 Jake Watt of Switch called the film "a marvel of indie ingenuity, with dollops of charm and confident direction."
 Karl Quinn writing for The Age said the film is "bursting with comedy, humanity and interesting ideas", the Huffington Post called it "a stunning exploration of identity, the industry and the thirst for fame…the perfect blend of comedy and tragedy”, whilst Concrete Playground praised it as "earnest, astute, insightful and thoroughly amusing.
 This is a movie that is both universal and unmistakably Australian – and that’s just one of many delicate balancing acts that That’s Not Me achieves".